Top 25 Rare British Coins Worth More Than Their Face Value

 The Royal Mint made their first ever £100 coin available in 2015, representing Big Ben on the front.

-You could buy them online directly from the Mint, but stocks have run out since.
+You could buy these rare British coins online directly from the Mint, but stocks have run out since.
 Any collectors that missed their chance are willing to pay up to £150 to get their hands on one.

 “New Pence” 2p Coin (1983) – £650

 When the British currency went decimal in 1971, all 2p coins were printed with “New Pence”.
 It was then changed to “Two Pence” in 1982.
 The Mint managed to mess up in 1983, producing a small number that still had the old inscription.

-They’re definitely checking for since they can be shifted for up to £650.
+They’re definitely worth checking for since they can be sold for up to £650.
 One hell of a profit considering its face value.

 “Silver” 2p Coin – £1,400

 After being discovered in a poppy tin in 2015, a “silver” 20 coin was nearly thrown out after being assumed a fake coin.
 However, after thorough inspection it turns out this 2p coin was in fact very real but had somehow been made from nickel-plated steel as if it was a 10p.

 The Mint has no official explanation for how it came to be.
 The lucky owner managed to flog the coin for roughly £1,400!

 It isn’t the only “silver” 2p coin to be discovered either.
 Make sure you keep hold of any coins that you may think are “fakes”.

 Of all the 29 coins in the set, the best 50p to look out for is the original aquatic coin.
-Itt was redesigned to have clearer face.
+It was redesigned to have clearer face.

-Only 600 were ever released before it was changed, making it valuable enough to be sold for up £3,000.
-However, with such a small number made into circulation it is extremely unlikely you’ll receive one with your change anymore.
+Only 600 of these rare British coins were ever released before it was changed, making it valuable enough to be sold for up £3,000.
+However, with such a small number made into circulation it is extremely unlikely you’ll receive this incredibly rare British coin with your change anymore.

 Keep your eyes peeled though, as you may just come into possession of one.